ChrstphrHll/npc_gen/students/Lincon Nylaathria.md

 ---
 # Lincon Nylaathria
 ### Description
-- Aasimar Barbarian from Beleriand
+- Aasimar Barbarian from Aldercrown Empire
 - 4th year Assault student in Burk
 - short straight lighter blonde hair that's braided, Hazel eyes, and Pale skin
 - Is Tractable and Artful, and has Respect as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes